hayarobi/ARC1-Extensions/README.md

 ARC1-Extensions adds the functions missing from ERC20 of the ARC1Token, such as stop transfer (`Pausable`), limited delegation (`Limited approval`), and minting tokens (`Mintable`).

 ARC1-Extensions additionally includes a function for managing bad users (`Blasklist`).
-Restrictions on accounts that have been blacklisted can arbitrarily defined, but the current implementation provides a  transmission function that prevents tokens from being received.
+Accounts that have been blacklisted can't transfer and burn tokens.

 ## Specification